-Told from the perspective of the college Director and Dean, David Belles.
+Told from the perspective of the college Director, David Belles.

 Forming the IFCA Bible College